intk/public-domain-library/README.md

 Docker containers have a `healthcheck` command to ensure they are running correctly.
 It is an ongoing process, checking if the container replies on a regular basis.

-You can check if a container is healthy by typing `docker-compose ps`
+You can check if a container is healthy by typing `docker ps`

 <a id="5-3"></a>